kuleuven/iron/README.md

 ## Implementation choices

 * The client currently requires 4.3.2 or later.
-It is relatively easy to extend support to 4.2.9 - 4.3.1, if the truncate and touch operations are not needed.
+We currently use it against 5.0.2 production services.
 * New features might require a recent version of irods, i.e. support for older versions is not guaranteed.
 * Breaking changes in further versions are avoided as much as possible, but the API might change in the future if it is beneficial.
 * Simplified communication code: types of messages are defined in `msg/types.go`, and are marshaled using the right format (xml, json or binary) by `msg.Marshal`.
 The binary part (`Bs`) of messages is not marshaled by `msg.Marshal`/`msg.Unmarshal` but directly read or written to the provided buffers in `msg.Read`/`msg.Write`.
 * Clients can choose between `iron.Conn` (one single connection) and `iron.Client` (a pool of connections) to use the provided API.
 * The `Truncate` and `Touch` methods are only available on open file handles, to help identifying the right replica to adjust.
 Because irods only supports those operations when the file is closed, the operations are actually done on the replica when the file is closed.
 * This client also attempts to support the native protocol, but this should be considered experimental.

-## Known issues

-For the `iron` CLI utility, the following issues are known:

-* Windows: The `iron shell` command does not resize properly.
-The window size is now fixed to 80x25.